servicetitan/Stl.Fusion/README.md

   - Every call you make to `userService` terminates instantly if its previous result is still consistent
   - And if `GetUserName` is a method of another computed service (a local one), [computed value] backing `GetUser(id)` call that it makes would automatically extend Fusion's dependency graph for `GetUserName(id)` call!

-So **Fusion abstracts away the "placement" of a service, and does it much better than a typical RPC proxy:** contrary to conventional RPC proxies, Fusion proxies aren't "chatty".
+So **Fusion abstracts away the "placement" of a service, and does it much better than a conventional RPC proxy does:** Fusion proxies aren't "chatty" by default!

 ## Documentation